gustafla/assembly-widescreen-2022/devlog.md

 This evening is quite productive!
 I also added a raw image to mesh converter to be able to display greets.

+## 2022-07-29

+This day was kind of exhausting.
+I toiled with compute shader particle systems and shadow map filtering, but neither of those turned out like I hoped.

+All in all, it's not all losses.
+I did get a leaf particle system thing to run on the CPU.
+It'll have to do for this release.